 Yes.
 Just like professional treatments there’s no link to cancer or infertility.

-All of the devices reviewed here are clinically proven safe for home use.
+All of the devices we’ve reviewed and recommended are clinically proven safe for home use.
 They are designed with the following in common:

 - Much lower intensities than professional treatments